MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

   /// The URI of the download.
   [propget] HRESULT Uri([out, retval] LPWSTR* uri);

-  /// The Content-Disposition header value from HTTP response.
+  /// The Content-Disposition header value from the download's HTTP response.
   [propget] HRESULT ContentDisposition([out, retval] LPWSTR* contentDisposition);

   /// MIME type of the downloaded content.